… and why standards are constantly changing.

-Codes and standards ensure that materials, products, processes and services are safe and fit for their intended purpose.
-They are defined by a highly technical committee, who consider design principles or characteristics that have been consistently used and supported to create these requirements or guidelines.
+Codes and standards ensure that materials, products, processes, and services are safe and fit for their intended purpose.
+They are defined by a highly technical committee, who considers design principles or characteristics that have been consistently used and supported to create these requirements or guidelines.
 These standards are generally reviewed, revised and published every three to five years.
 Presenting a challenge for designers and manufacturers across the globe to meet these ever-changing requirements.
 Take for example a natural gas plant where the piping, supports, controls and electrical systems may be built in one country and installed in another.
 The project may need to comply with dozens of standards.
 What can be done to prevent a rejected product upon arrival?

 Why are codes and standards changing?

 In order to answer how these codes and standards are changing, it is important to ask why they are changing.
 Highlighted below are three major factors that contribute towards the development and revision of these standards.

 The first and foremost purpose behind publishing standards is to support the production and use of products which are physically and environmentally safe; and to prevent or reduce loss of life and property.
 Occurrence of unsafe incidents is a major driver behind development and amendment of standards.

 As products in the market advance, the standards must change to accommodate new safety concerns.
 Just as electrical products have evolved over time, so have the regulations that govern design, construction and manufacturing of these products.
 In the fast-changing world of technology, many elements that were considered best practices 10 years ago are now regarded as minimally acceptable.
 Hence, these codes and standards are reviewed and revised based on new technology and evolving industry needs.